-Blois, only one hour 22 minutes from Paris by train and roughly half way between Orleans and Tours in the Loire Valley, makes a perfect centre for exploring the gorgeous towns with their impressive châteaux (castles) along the river valley.
-It’s a delightful city, with its old streets clustered around the Château de Blois in the centre of the town.
+Blois, only one hour 22 minutes from Paris by train and roughly halfway between Orleans and Tours in the Loire Valley, makes a perfect center for exploring the gorgeous towns with their impressive châteaux (castles) along the river valley.
+It’s a delightful city, with its old streets clustered around the Château de Blois in the center of the town.
 Blois makes a perfect short break and is compact and easy to walk around.

 There's good public transport to some of the châteaux nearby and good train connections to many other French cities.